clairedavid/ml_in_hep/week2/DL_trainNN.md

 <sub>Images: Aurélien Géron, _Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, Second Edition_</sub>
 ```

-The small size and low opacity (full transparency is for `alpha=0`) are good to see the zones of highest density of the data.
 However it does not tell you which points are signal and which are background samples.
-Yet the DataFrame `plot()` is a quick way to examine your data samples.
+Overall, the DataFrame `plot()` is a quick way to examine your data samples.

 For more specific plots relevant to your optimization goals, you may have to write your own plotting macro.
 The reigning library for plotting in python is Matplotlib.
-We have started to use it during the tutorial and will continue for neural network building, training and evaluation.
-More will be cover during the tutorials.
+We have started to use it in previous examples and will continue to use it in neural network training and evaluation.
+More will be covered during the tutorials.

 Another library that is extremely convenient to get a quick glimpse at the data is `seaborn`.
-In very few lines of code, the library display very esthetically pleasing plots.
+In very few lines of code, this library generates very esthetically pleasing plots.
 Let's see how it looks with Scikit-Learn's own penguin dataset:

 ```python
 import seaborn as sns